 What makes it stand out:

-• Beyond basic Kafka — topics, Flink SQL statement execution, Schema Registry management, Kafka Connect connector lifecycle, and Tableflow pipeline management
+• 50+ tools across 5 domains — Kafka topics, Flink SQL statement execution, Schema Registry management (AVRO/JSON/PROTOBUF), Kafka Connect connector lifecycle, and Tableflow pipeline management

 • Schema-aware consumption — consume messages with automatic Schema Registry deserialization